 The Holy Spirit has among theologians been deemphasized.
 Some have argued that he merely represents angelic presence.
 But why do neither John nor Paul say so, when they are steeped in the tradition of angels?
-There’s a British school of theology which sees the Paraclete as the alter-ego of Christ (cf. Johnston, 1970, pp.92ff).
+According to a British school of theology, the Paraclete is the alter-ego of Christ (cf. Johnston, 1970, pp. 92ff).
 It means that the risen Christ comes back to the disciples as a spiritual presence.
 It’s essentially a binitarian view (Wiki, here).
 But this can’t be right as the Holy Spirit is clearly defined as the “other Paraclete” in John (14:16).
 Nor does it tally with the fact that Jesus sends the paraclete.
 Moreover, only the first paraclete appeared as a man, the other is on earth as a spirit.

-He has been relativized in the way interpreters take most instances of the word ‘spirit’, in NT and OT, to mean the Holy Spirit.
+He has been relativized in the way interpreters take most biblical instances of the word ‘spirit’ to mean the Holy Spirit.
 Thus, the divine person is veiled with language pertaining to a more commonplace use of ‘spirit’.
 For instance, George Johnston (1970) explains that Jesus’s utterance in John (20:22) is really ‘receive holy spirit’:

 Here he is made into mere breath.
 But Jesus could not have breathed the third person of the Trinity onto the disciples.
 Not only is the very idea implausible, Jesus states explicitly that he has to go away before the Helper may come (John 16:7).
-I have checked 54 English bible translations.
-Only J.B.
+Out of fiftyfour English bible translations, only J.B.
 Phillips New Testament translates λάβετε πνεũμα α̃γιον (labete pneuma hagion) correctly as it should be: ‘receive holy spirit’.
 So bible translators have amended the text in order to accommodate it to trinitarian theology.
 This is to make up for the scarcity of trinitarian concepts in the gospels.
 Johnston explains that pneuma, especially as a rendering of Hebrew ruahͅ, has a wide range of meanings.
-It may also refer to a prophet speaking in ecstasy or under influence of wine; or denote an angel or a demon (cf. p.15).
-The Holy Spirit was not present on earth before the Lord sent him.
+It may also refer to a prophet speaking in ecstasy or under influence of wine; or denote an angel or a demon (p.
+15).
+The Holy Spirit, as a divine person, was not present on earth before the Lord sent him.
 John is very clear about this:

 Then, on the last day, the climax of the festival, Jesus stood up and cried out, “If any man is thirsty, he can come to me and drink!
 The man who believes in me, as the scripture says, will have rivers of living water flowing from his inmost heart.”
 (Here he was speaking about the Spirit which those who believe in him would receive.
 The Holy Spirit had not yet been given because Jesus had not yet been glorified.)

-Johnston, in his otherwise excellent book, crash-lands in the notion that John’s ‘paraclete’ cannot mean a third hypostasis denominated as ‘the Paraclete’ (cf. Johnston, 1970, pp.123ff).
-Nevertheless, he argues that it was not regarded merely an impersonal energy.
+Johnston, in his otherwise excellent book, puts forth that John’s ‘paraclete’ cannot mean a third hypostasis denominated as ‘the Paraclete’ (cf. Johnston, 1970, pp. 123ff).
+Nevertheless, he argues that he was not regarded merely as an impersonal energy.
 For the fourth Evangelist, the apostolic Church was the genuine Successor to Jesus.
 On this view, inspired teachers of the church speak with the voice of the paraclete.
 So the Holy Spirit is embodied in important persons of the church.
 They are ‘personal’ spirits wholly loyal to the message of Jesus, who will teach, console and inspire those prepared to believe in Jesus.

-This is a minimalistic yet convoluted definition of the Holy Spirit irreconcilable with the metaphysical status accorded him in theology and creed.
+This is a minimalistic yet convoluted definition of the Holy Spirit, irreconcilable with the metaphysical status accorded him in theology and creed.
 Johnston thinks that the paraclete is insufficient for the role of another paraclete on a par with Jesus, as he is merely fulfilling a function as representative of Jesus.
-But it is a consequence of Christ’s victory that the third person of the Godhead is become subservient.
+In truth, it is a consequence of Christ’s victory that the third person of the Godhead is become subservient.
 How could John have upheld such a minimalist view, when his colleague Paul addresses the same congregations with a pronounced trinitarian language?
 Paul’s letters are somewhat earlier than the major part of John’s Gospel.
 The reason why John is unclear about the trinitarian conception is because his Christian audience already knew what he was talking about.
 He needn’t spell it out, because they knew that ‘the paraclete’ is God.
-In point of fact, Jesus distinguished him as a person, different than the Father and the Son, who stands out as more menacing.
+In point of fact, Jesus distinguished him as a person who has different qualities than the Father and the Son, and who stands out as more menacing.
 The conclusion is that the Holy Spirit has hitherto been vaguely defined and also made light of.
-This all has a natural explanation, because we have shunned the truth about the Holy Spirit, not wanting to see who he really is.
+This all has a natural explanation: we have shunned the truth about the Holy Spirit, not wanting to see who he really is.

-In the beginning, before the creation of the world, in the illustrious Kingdom of Heaven, lived a Father with his two sons.
-The older son was expected to inherit the scepter of authority.
+In the beginning, when the world had not yet been created, the divine Father lived with his two sons in the illustrious Kingdom of Heaven.
+The older son was to inherit the scepter of authority.
 But there were unrest in the Kingdom.
 The younger son, who was the eyestone of the Father, had been gifted a beautiful robe adorned with jewels.
-Because of this the older brother had grown jealous of the younger.
-In his resentment, he schemed to get the beloved one out of the way by making him self-conscious.
-This would occasion his fall into the dark abyss of Physis.
+For this reason, his older brother had grown jealous of him.
+In his resentment, he schemed to get the beloved one out of the way.
+Self-consciousness would occasion his fall into the dark abyss of Physis.

-One day, disguised as a serpent, he tempted his brother to eat the fruit from the Tree of Knowledge.
-As he ate the fruit, he opened his eyes and came to know himself.
+One day, disguised as a serpent, he tempted his brother to eat the forbidden fruit from the Tree of Knowledge.
+By eating the fruit, he made his first self-willed act.
+As he opened his eyes, his will was no longer in unison with the Father.
 It brought about his demise in the temporal realm, where the chaotic forces tore apart his body.
-Still today, the scattered remains lie embedded in materiality as spiritual sparks.
+Even today, the scattered remains lie embedded in material reality as spiritual sparks.
 The Fall had the consequence that lawfulness was imparted to chaos.
 It made possible the creation of the orderly material world.

-The Father had such heartfelt longing for his beloved son that he created Man in his image, but not merely as a token of remembrance.
-He set a spiritual task for mankind, namely through godly work to gather the divine sparks in creation, so that the beloved may one day be born to the material universe, as one among the many earthly men.
+The Father now felt such heartfelt longing for his beloved son that he created Man in his image; but not merely as a token of remembrance.
+He set a spiritual task for mankind; they must through godly work gather the divine sparks in creation, so that the beloved one may one day be born to the material universe, as one among the many earthly men.

 In his grief and anger the Father cast out the older son, who fell like lightning from heaven.
 Although he had forfeited his heavenly inheritance, he remained in his Father’s employ, now as the Lord of this world.
 As the divine eye, he would roam the earth on the Father’s behalf, testing the loyalty of men.

 After many generations of godly toil, and many setbacks, a man named Jesus of Nazareth was born to the Virgin Mary.
 It was his destiny to return to the Father and inherit the throne.
-During his earthly sojourn he spoke in parables of the divine mystery and revealed, through his own actions and life history, the divine plan.
+During his earthly sojourn he spoke in parables of the divine mystery.
+By the journey of his life, he revealed the divine plan.

-One day the older brother tempted him in the desert to abandon his mission and remain on earth as a prosperous and powerful king.
+One day, during a sojourn in the desert, the older brother tempted him to abandon his mission and remain on earth as a prosperous and powerful king.
 But he steadfastly continued on his path, even unto the day when he was crucified alongside two thieves.
-The crucifixion parallels what happened at the beginning of time, when he was deprived of his heavenly garment and became infixed in the material realm.
-He rose again on the third day, now with a glorious body, accrued from the divine sparks in creation.
+The crucifixion came to represent what happened before the beginning of time, when he was deprived of his heavenly garment and became infixed in the material realm.
+He rose again on the third day, now endowed with a glorious body accrued from the divine sparks in creation.

 The beloved son returned to his place of origin.
 At his homecoming, the Father was filled with compassion.
 He ran to his son, threw his arms around him and kissed him, for he was dead and had come alive again.
 The Father adorned him again in his royal robe.
-But the older brother, who had remained outside, experienced a change of heart.
+But the older brother, who in his anger had remained outside the house, experienced a change of heart.
 He joined the feast of reunion and embraced his brother warmheartedly — he who would inherit all the power in heaven and on earth.

 The older son would remain in close vicinity to humankind, but no longer as the Tempter and Accuser.
 Instead he became the Helper and the Counselor, better known as the Holy Spirit, whose only business it is to glorify the Christ.